nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-27-powerpointissue-i-spell-it-as-favourite-and-you-as-favorite/index.md

 ---
 title: I spell it as Favourite and you as Favorite
-description: "Explore the nuances of British vs. American English in PowerPoint.
+description: Explore the nuances of British vs. American English in PowerPoint.
 Learn how to use macros for seamless spell-checking adjustments.
-Embrace your language!"
+Embrace your language!
 date: 2012-08-27
 creator: Martin Hinshelwood
 id: "7735"